-- Directors must step down at the end of the term for which they were appointed and in all other events stipulated in law, the Articles of Association and the Regulations of the Board.

-- Directors must also tender their resignations and step down in the following cases:

-a) When they are affected by one of the causes of incompatibility or disqualification established in law, the articles of association or the regulations.

-b) When they step down from the executive post to which their appointment as director was linked, when the shareholder they represent on the Board disposes of all its shares in the company or reduces its interest to an extent requiring a reduction in the number of proprietary directors and, in general, whenever the reasons for their appointment disappear.

-c) When the Board, following a report by the Nomination and Remuneration Committee, considers that the Director has seriously defaulted his obligations or for reasons of corporate interest.
+- Directors must step down at the end of the term for which they were appointed and in all other events stipulated in law, the Articles of Association and the Regulations of the Board. - Directors must also tender their resignations and step down in the following cases: - a) When they are affected by one of the causes of incompatibility or disqualification established in law, the articles of association or the regulations. - b) When they step down from the executive post to which their appointment as director was linked, when the shareholder they represent on the Board disposes of all its shares in the company or reduces its interest to an extent requiring a reduction in the number of proprietary directors and, in general, whenever the reasons for their appointment disappear. - c) When the Board, following a report by the Nomination and Remuneration Committee, considers that the Director has seriously defaulted his obligations or for reasons of corporate interest.

+C.1.22 Repealed.

-- C.1.22 Repealed. - C.1.23 Are special majorities differing from those stipulated in law required for any type of decision?
+C.1.23 Are special majoridecision? ties diffe ring from those stipulate ed in law required for any type of

+YES NO \boxtimes

-If yes, describe the differences:
+If yes, describe the difference ces:

-C.1.24 Are there any specific requirements, other than those established for directors, to be appointed Chairman?
+C.1.24 Are there any specappointed Chairma uirements, other than tho ese established for directors, to be

+YES NO \boxtimes

 C.1.25 Does the Chairman have a casting vote?

+YES \boxtimes NO

-C.1.26 Do the Articles of Association or Regulations of the Board establish an age limit for directors?
+C.1.26 Do the Articles of directors?
+Associat ion or Regulation ns of th e Board establish an age limit for

+YES NO \boxtimes

-C.1.27 Do the Articles of Association or Regulations of the Board establish a limited term of office for independent directors other than as stipulated in law?
+C.1.27 Do the Articles of office for independe e Board establish a limited term of ed in law?

+YES NO \boxtimes

-C.1.28 Do the Articles of Association or Regulations of the Board establish specific rules for the delegation of votes at board meetings, how they are to be delegated and, in particular, the maximum number of delegations that a director may hold, and whether any limitation has been established regarding the categories to which proxies may be granted, other than those established in law?
+C.1.28 Do the Articles of A ssociatio on or Regulations of the B soard establish specific rules for the

+delegation of votes at board meetings, how they are to be delegated and, in particular, the maximum number of delegations that a director may hold, and whether any limitation has been established regarding the categories to which proxies may be granted, other than those established in law?
 If yes, include a brief description.